MichaelKoach/Predicting-GME-Stock-Prices-Using-WSB-Data/README.md

 After aggregating post-level features to the daily level (n=44 trading days) and applying time-series cross-validation, we find that no sentiment model or feature engineering technique reliably predicts daily price direction beyond a majority-class baseline of 59.1%.
 As a secondary finding, we identify a data leakage issue in the original paper's train/test split methodology that likely inflated their reported accuracy.
 Under corrected methodology, all models produce near-chance accuracy at the post level, and modest improvements over baseline at the daily level.

+**The bottom line:** for anyone considering Reddit sentiment as a trading signal, these results suggest that how much a community is talking (post volume, engagement metrics) carries more useful information than what they're saying.
+None of the five sentiment approaches tested here, from simple rule-based tools to state-of-the-art transformers, produced a reliable edge over just counting posts and upvotes.

 ---

 ## Research Question